kazeburo/isucon_summer_class_2014/README.md

 GRANT ALL ON isucon.* TO 'isucon'@'localhost';
 GRANT ALL ON isucon.* TO 'isu-user'@'%';
 GRANT ALL ON isucon.* TO 'isu-user'@'localhost';

+CREATE DATABASE isumaster;
+CREATE USER 'isu-master'@'%' IDENTIFIED BY 'throwing';
+CREATE USER 'isu-master'@'localhost' IDENTIFIED BY 'throwing';
+GRANT ALL ON isumaster.* TO 'isu-master'@'localhost';
+GRANT ALL ON isumaster.* TO 'isu-master'@'%';
 ```

 ### 起動